uo-datasci-specialization/data_sci_specialization/datacamp_courses.md

 2. Visualization Best Practices - Nick Strayer (2018-08-15)
 3. Dealing with Missing Data - Nick Tierney (2018-10-05)

-Plenty of machine learning courses too!
+Plenty of machine learning courses available too with more in development!